CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-aws-hardening-permissions.md

 * **Policy Summary**
 - Restricts the ability to link or unlink from an organization.
 - Restricts deleting CenturyLink-defined IAM policies, roles and additional sundry functions (such as MFA/SAML deletion).
 - Billing/Usage/Budgeting aspects of the portal are restricted to prevent confusion due to CenturyLink consolidated billing.
-(Optimized accounts have access to this data through Cloud Application Manager's Analytics tools.)
+(Integrated accounts have access to this data through Cloud Application Manager's Analytics tools.)
 - Full administrator access to all other aspects of the account which are not restricted by other policies.